AmashOnBlitz/KrezmeinPhisherGUI/README.md

 ### 🔥 **Simulate phishing awareness campaigns like never before!**
 KrezmeinPhisher GUI is a powerful, **beginner-friendly phishing awareness simulator** for ethical cybersecurity training.
 Test and educate users about phishing threats by replicating login pages in a controlled and **legal environment**.
-⚠ Warning: This tool is strictly for educational and cybersecurity awareness purposes.
-Could you not use it for malicious activities?
-Always obtain permission before simulating phishing pages.

 ⚠ **Warning:** This tool is strictly for **educational and cybersecurity awareness purposes**.
 Do **NOT** use it for malicious activities.
 Always obtain permission before simulating phishing pages.

 ---